The Plains, Ohio: Arts and culture

 The Plains is known for its history of Native American burial mounds and ceremonial circles.
 Nearly 25 mounds were identified here, and the complex has been listed on the National Register of Historic Places.
 These are collectively known as the Wolf Plains Mound Group.
 The Archaeological Conservancy has been buying the sites of the mounds to protect them from development.

 Education

 Public schools

 The residents of The Plains are served by the Athens City School District and Athens High School.

 Public libraries

 The Plains has a public library, a branch of the Athens County Public Libraries.

-Notable Residents
+Notable resident

-Joe Burrow, who went to Athens High School, moved to The Plains when he was 9.
-He was drafted first overall by the Cincinnati Bengals in the 2020 NFL Draft.
+Joe Burrow, football player for the Cincinnati Bengals, went to Athens High School and his family moved to The Plains when he was nine years old.